typesense/typesense-website/docs-site/content/guide/postgres-typesense-migration-fts.md

 ### Equivalent implementation in Typesense

 Typo tolerance is enabled by default in Typesense.
-The engine automatically adjusts the number of allowed typos based on the length of the search word, leveraging its in-memory Adaptive Radix Tree (ART) to efficiently traverse and identify fuzzy matches without requiring a separate trigram index.
+The engine uses an Adaptive Radix Tree (ART) to efficiently perform prefix and fuzzy lookups

 ```json
 {